Looking for a 1.0 doc? Check out this link!

 - Add comments or use the description box to give context to any ideas

-- Also add Subtasks if there are lots of items within a Task.
+- Create subtasks if there are lots of items within a task

-Used to further organize items (as tasks) even across projects eg: any household item can be tagged as such even if the type of item is different
+- Tags: Used to further organize tasks even across Folders (eg: any household item can be tagged as such even if the type of item is different)

-With ClickUp's Favorites feature, you can now create your own custom sidebar to include sorting, filtering, and even your favorite view.
+With ClickUp's Favorites feature, you can save your favorite sorted and filtered views and access them anytime at the top of your screen.
 This feature ensures that you can develop a dependable workflow to get things done efficiently.

 You can come back to this view in your Favorites at any time, without having to sort or filter again.